-To help keep your puppy from chewing on the carpet and furniture, be sure he has his own rubber toys.
+To help keep your puppy from chewing on the carpet and furniture, be sure he has his own rubber toys and a premium dog blanket to cover your couch or any places where your puppy usually does play.
 On furniture (table, chair legs, etc.) that he is chewing on, try putting a little oil of cloves on the wood.
 The odor should keep him away, if not, the bitter taste will.

 For a new litter of puppies or kittens, confine them in a mesh playpen.
 With a wooden playpen with wooden slats, tape screen around the pen so they won't get out.
 Children's plastic pools are great for new puppies.
 The pool can be rinsed out to rid odors or messes.